RayHackett/enzymm/README.md

 Additional parameters of interest are:

-- `--n-jobs` or `-n`, which controls the number of threads used to parallelize the search.
+- `--jobs` or `-j`, which controls the number of threads used to parallelize the search.
   By default, it will use one thread less than available on your system using [`os.cpu_count`](https://docs.python.org/3/library/os.html#os.cpu_count).
 - `--unfiltered` or `-u`, which disables filtering of matches by RMSD and residue orientation.
   By default, filtering is enabled.
 - `--skip-smaller-hits`, which skips searches with smaller templates on a query if a match to a larger template has already been found.
-- `--jess` or `-j`, which controls the RMSD threshold and pairwise distance threshold applied.
+- `--parameters` or `-p`, which controls the RMSD threshold and pairwise distance threshold applied.
 By default sensible thresholds are selected.
 Refer to the Docs for details
 - `--template-dir` or `-t`, though which the user may supply their own template library.
 By default, a library of catalytic templates derived from the M-CSA is loaded.
 - `--conservation-cutoff` or `-c`, which can be set to exclude atoms with B-factors or pLDDT scores below this threshold from matching.
 This is not set by default.